Susannah Birch is a certified birth doula, journalist, and owner of Trimester Talk, a leading pregnancy website.

 Some hospitals still maintain a policy of not allowing a woman to eat or even drink during labor.
-However this is an outdated practice based on something called Mendelson’s syndrome, a rare condition which involves aspiration under general anesthesia during the 1940s.
-Mendelson’s syndrome is an incredibly rare event these days due to changes in anesthetic techniques.
+However, this is an outdated practice based on something called Mendelson's syndrome, a rare condition that involves aspiration under general anesthesia during the 1940s.
+Mendelson's syndrome is an incredibly rare event these days due to changes in anesthetic techniques.

 Uterine Muscle Exercises

-Although often used to induce labor, these acupressure points can also be used to help baby engage or help slow and intermittent contractions speed up.
-The video on the right shows some of the main acupressure points that can be used.
+Although often used to induce labor, these acupressure points can also be used to help baby engage or help intermittent contractions speed up.
+The video shows some of the main acupressure points that can be used.

 Lower Your Stress Levels